PAST2212/domainthreat/README.md

 **How to run:** <br>

---similarity : Selection of similarity mode of homograph, typosquatting detection algorithms with options "close" OR "wide".
+--similarity : Selection of similarity mode of homograph, typosquatting detection algorithms with options "close" OR "wide" OR "medium".
-- close: Less false positives and (potentially) more false negatives
+- close: Less false positives and (potentially) more false negatives (per default)
 - wide: More false positives and (potentially) less false negatives
-- Default: Tradeoff between both mode options.<br>
+- medium: Tradeoff between both mode options close and wide.<br>

 --threads : Number of Threads
 - Default: Number of Threads is based on CPU cores <br>

-Running program in standard mode (CPU cores + default similarity mode):
+Running program per default (CPU core based + close similarity mode as default mode):
 - "python3 domainthreat.py" <br>

 Running program in wide similarity mode with 50 threads: